nightscout/trio-docs/docs/configuration/migration/trio-02x-migration.md

 - - -

-## Changes from Trio 0.2 Settings to Trio 0.7 Settings
+## Changes from Trio 0.2 Settings to Trio 0.5 (or higher) Settings

 When you update from Trio 0.2, some of your settings might look different even if they have the same or similar names.
 That’s because we changed some of the numbers from decimals to percentages to make them easier to understand.

 !!! example
     In Trio 0.2 you might set "Autosens Maximum" to 1.2.
-In Trio 0.7, we show "Autosens Max" as 120%, which means the same thing, but is easier to understand.
+In Trio 0.5 (or higher), we show "Autosens Max" as 120%, which means the same thing, but is easier to understand.

 Some setting names have also changed.
 We did this to make things less confusing.
 To help you out, we added definitions right in the app.
 Just tap the question mark icon next to any setting to see what it means.
 Healthcare Professionals and users can also find those settings and explanations [in this section of the docs](../settings/index.md).